Develop and Run Applications without Thinking about Servers

 - ⇒ Higher cost.
 Using containers for new applications adds about 30 percent to the cost of development versus not using containers.

 - ⇒ Botched container architectures.
-Some container products don’t work with other ones — usually due to competition between the companies that back them.
+Some container products don’t work with others — usually due to competition between the companies that back them.

 - ⇒ Not all applications benefit from containers.
 In general, only applications that are designed to run as a set of discrete microservices stand to gain the most from containers.